Focusrite-Scarlett-on-Linux/sound-usb-kernel-module/README.md

 If your kernel has `CONFIG_MMODULE_SIG_FORCE=y` (most secure-boot distribution kernels are), you will need to have a pair of `certs/signing_key.pem` and `certs/signing_key.x509`, acceptable to your current BIOS, to sign the kernel modules.

+Add a single line `#define DEBUG 1` to the top of `sound/usb/mixer_scarlett_gen2.c`, to enable some rather noisy debug messaging code, if needed.